 24 Mar Why storytelling is the key to immersive experiences

-Immersive experiences are taking the world by storm for good reasons.
+Immersive experiences are taking the world by storm, and for good reason.
 People have access to more content than they could possibly want, and for overwhelmed audiences and professionals alike, immersive experiences offer a whole new realm of opportunities that are exciting to explore.

 The significance of the story

-Immersive experiences are powerful because of the degree of control they give your user.
-They’re having conversations with you instead of simply listening to what you have to say.
+Immersive experiences are powerful because of the degree of control they give the audience.
+Brand conversations are a two-way street now.

 But when design develops in a multi-layered space, the environment and story need to do the same.
 That’s where things get tricky.

-You have to create a narrative that feels user-driven from every angle while controlling the space from behind the curtains.The narrative has to be so complex that it feels nonlinear even in all of its scripted glory, ensuring the user doesn’t see the strings you pull to make the entire thing work.
+You have to create a narrative that feels user-driven from every angle while controlling the space from behind the curtains.The narrative needs to feel nonlinear even in all of its scripted glory, ensuring the audience doesn’t see the strings you pull to make the entire thing work.
 It’s a hard balance to strike.

 The delicate nature of the story

-The narrative is one of the most important parts of designing an immersive experience, but storytelling for immersive is incredibly difficult.
-Bringing things to life requires words, motion animations, and interactions that support each other.
-That interplay just can’t be thrown together.
+The narrative is one of the most important parts of designing an immersive experience, but storytelling for immersive is a challenge.
+Bringing things to life requires words, motion, and interactions that support each other.
+That interplay needs to be carefully crafted.

 Credit: Warner Brothers